rileydevdzn/fluid-typography-with-clamp/README.md

 ### What I learned

 This project was a great exercise in design-to-code.
-There were a lot of little details in the desktop vs. mobile designs, and this project gave me a lot of ideas for things to explore further, including improving my skills with CSS functions and fluid typography, to find solutions that are more effective than writing media queries for every screen size.
+There were a lot of little details in the desktop vs. mobile designs, and this project gave me a lot of ideas for things to explore further, like improving my skills with CSS functions and fluid typography, to find solutions that are more effective than writing media queries for every screen size.
 I also experimented with em units to get a feel for how they scale within the cascade.

 ### Continued development